CitadelStronghold/gem/docs/Setup.md

 > pacman -S linux-lts linux-lts-headers
 - Pick one of the above lines, or do both based on your desired stability
 - Having multiple kernels can save you if something is incompatible with the newer one
-- You will be able to select which one at boot
+- You may select which one at boot
 - Accept default provider

 > pacman -S base-devel